remynotmartin/diceRoller/README.md

 # diceRoller
-This program will roll a pair of dice, and estimate the expected value from a finite number of trials.
+This program rolls a pair of dice, and compares the expected value with the average from a finite number of trials.